Nina Graboi

 Nina Graboi (December 8, 1918 – December 13, 1999) was a Holocaust survivor, artist, writer, spiritual seeker, philosopher, and influential figure in the sixties psychedelic movement.
-After fleeing the Nazis in Europe and spending three months in a detention camp in North Africa, she and her husband came to America as refugees.
+After fleeing the Nazis in Europe and spending three months in a detention camp in North Africa, she and her husband came to United States as refugees.
 As a close friend and colleague of Timothy Leary's and Richard Alpert's (Ram Dass), she was co-founder and director of the League for Spiritual Discovery's New York Center during the psychedelic era.
 The center was the first LSD-based meditation center in Manhattan.
 She also worked closely with Jean Houston, Abraham Maslow, Stanley Krippner, and Alan Watts.

 Early life

-Born Jewish in Vienna, Austria in 1918 as Gusti Schreyer, and brought up in the thriving Jewish community of Leopoldstadt, she fled the Nazis in the late 1930s and lived/worked as a refugee in London, England.
-While in Antwerp, Belgium on an extended visit, she married Jewish scarfmaker and Kishinev refugee Michel Graboi (whose father had been killed in the pogroms).
+Born Jewish in Vienna, Austria in 1918 as Gusti Schreyer, and brought up in the thriving Jewish community of Leopoldstadt district, she fled the Nazis in the late 1930s and lived/worked as a refugee in London, England.
+While in Antwerp, Belgium on an extended visit, she married Jewish scarfmaker and Kishinev refugee Michel Graboi, whose father had been killed in the Kishinev pogrom.
 Many European Jews who sought a safe haven from Nazi persecution, including the Grabois, had difficulty with the United States' restrictive immigration quotas and the complicated, demanding requirements for obtaining visas.
 In an attempt to immigrate to America after finally obtaining a visa, the Grabois fled to France and set sail on the Wyoming freighter.
 Along with other Jewish refugees on the ship, the Grabois were detained in Casablanca, Morocco, then controlled by Vichy France, and sent to the Oued Zem detention camp in French Morocco.
 The implementation of anti-Jewish laws passed by the Vichy regime was not as extreme in Morocco.

-After making it to America in 1941 on the steamer Guinee – with the help of family who had previously immigrated to the U.S., the American Jewish Joint Distribution Committee (JDC), and the Hebrew Sheltering and Immigrant Aid Society (HIAS) – Gusti changed her name to Nina.
-The Grabois settled in New York and had two children.
-Nina Graboi's sister-in-law was artist Greta Schreyer (née Loebl).
+After making it to America in 1941 on the steamer Guinee – with the help of family who had previously immigrated to the U.S., the Joint Distribution Committee, and the Hebrew Immigrant Aid Society – Gusti changed her name to Nina.
+The Grabois settled in New York State and had two children.

+Nina Graboi's sister-in-law was artist Greta Loebl.